 In a business context, this becomes a serious issue when your systems are cryptojacked causing serious performance issues, costly downtime, and higher utility costs.
 The slower your systems, the slower your employees perform and the less productive your enterprise is as a whole.
 That may also mean losing customers who find your slow response unacceptable.

 Since it’s often not as invasive or abrasive as other cybersecurity threats, cryptojacking is increasingly popular for cybercriminals and is one to keep in mind if you run a computer-based enterprise.
 At universities all over the country, select students abuse their access to computing power to mine currency, creating a cost to the university and restricting legitimate uses of the system for other students and faculty.

 7. Poor knowledge of data privacy law

 Understanding the CPRA (The California Privacy Rights Act) of 2020 and its difference from the California Consumer Privacy Act of 2018, for example, is essential for working in the online realm.
-Data privacy laws and protecting against violations have a major effect on your company as a whole and can impact your business financially as a result of fines or damage your reputation in the public eyes.
+Data privacy laws and protection against violations have a major effect on your company as a whole and can impact your business financially as a result of fines or damage to your reputation in the public eye.